TBadru/TBadru/README.md

 <!-- <p align="center"><img src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" /></p> -->

 ## 👨🏽‍💻 about me
-Software engineer and polyglot developer operating as a high-impact individual contributor, delivering scalable, high-performance systems from concept through to production using a range of technologies and platforms.
+Software engineer and polyglot developer operating as an individual contributor, delivering scalable, high-performance systems across the full SDLC, from concept through to production across a range of technologies and platforms.

-Experienced across the full SDLC.
-Contribute to technical decision-making, aligning implementation choices with performance, reliability, and business outcomes.

 ## 💻 tech stack used & interested in